awilby/omnimapper/README.md

 ## Dependencies

-Currently OmniMapper primarily depends on GTSAM 4.0 and PCL.
+OmniMapper depends primarily on GTSAM 4.0 and PCL.
 These libraries also have a variety of dependencies (many of which you may already have installed).

 Install Cmake, Boost, Git (used by all libraries):
 ```